Ngineer101/Ngineer101/README.md

 ### Engineering lead and full-stack software engineer

-I’m a senior full-stack product engineer and engineering leader with 8+ years of experience building and scaling customer-facing applications across web, mobile, and microservices.
+I’m a full-stack product engineer and engineering leader with 8+ years of experience building and scaling customer-facing applications across web, mobile, and microservices.
 I’m passionate about developer productivity, building software with measurable product outcomes, and generative AI.